cyber-space-cowboy/cyber-space-cowboy.github.io/_posts/2021-7-13-Honeypots-and-Hand-Grenades-Part-1.md

 ### In Closing

 A good honeypot may include all three of these variants: honey system, honey service, and honey token.
 However, all three can be independently used on their own or with some combination.
 A great honeypot will any of those three in combination with good cyber deception techniques to entice attackers.
-In my next post I will go through my steps on creating a honeypot and cyber deception tactics.
+In my next post, I will go through my steps on creating a honeypot and cyber deception tactics.